chukharev/sds/README.md

-# sds
+# Spoken Dialog Systems for Applied Linguistics

-Spoken Dialog Systems for Applied Linguistics
+Please review each file for the respective license.